 What Sets UM-Flint's English Language and Literature (MA) Program Apart?

-- Our alumni are working in fields such as marketing and communications, social media, copy editing, K-12 education and higher education.
+The MA in English Language and Literature at UM-Flint prepares students to reach their personal and professional goals while becoming lifelong independent thinkers and learners.
+Our alumni are working in fields such as marketing and communications, social media, copy editing, K-12 education and higher education.